-In this review of the Okuma Avenger reel, we will look at the two different models in this series.
+In this review of the Okuma Avenger reel, we will examine the two models in this series.

 The Avenger spinning reels feature 7 total ball bearings for the ultimate in smoothness and feature up to 22lbs of drag pressure out of the multi-disc, Japanese oiled felt drag system.

-First, there is the Okuma Avenger B and then there is the Okuma Avenger ABF “B” series.
+First is the Okuma Avenger B and then the Okuma Avenger ABF “B” series.

-I did not do a separate review on the two different models as the primary difference in the ABF is the bait feeding system, other than that the two reels are pretty much identical.
+I did not do a separate review of the two different models as the primary difference in the ABF is the bait-feeding system; other than that, the two reels are identical.

 The Okuma Avenger is a very affordable reel with a price point in the $59 – $69 range.

-I find it to be an average quality reel that almost anyone can afford, but is this the best reel for your hard earned money?
+I find it an average-quality reel that almost anyone can afford, but is this the best reel for your hard-earned money?

 Features

-Overall the Okuma Avenger appears to be a decent quality reel.
-Out of the box, it feels pretty smooth which I am sure can be attributed to its 6 ball bearings.
+Overall, the Okuma Avenger appears to be a decent-quality reel.
+Out of the box, it feels pretty smooth, which I am sure can be attributed to its six-ball bearings.
 Let’s take a look at the features a bit closer.

-6 Ball Bearings – 6 Ball Bearings is actually a bit misleading as there are actually a total of 7 ball bearings, 6 for the reel and the 7th for the anti-reverse which is there to make sure that the drag is engaged properly.
+6 Ball Bearings are a bit misleading as there are seven ball bearings, 6 for the reel and the 7th for the anti-reverse, to ensure that the drag is engaged correctly.

-The drag will allow the line to spool out at a certain speed based on how tight you have set the drag and how much pressure the fish is applying to the end of the line.
+The drag will allow the line to spool out at a certain speed based on how tight you have set the drag and how much pressure the fish applies to the end of the line.

-Oil Soaked Washers – Okuma has incorporated oil-soaked felt washers into the drag system which provides for a very smooth feeling as the line is pulled off of the spool.
-With some reels that have a lower quality washer system, you will notice that the reel jerks when a fish is taking line – this is not the case with this reel.
+Okuma has incorporated oil-soaked felt washers into the drag system, providing an exceptionally smooth feeling as the line is pulled off the spool.
+With some reels with a lower-quality washer system, you will notice that the reel jerks when a fish takes line – this is not the case with this reel.

-Sealed Gear Box – The gearbox is sealed and should keep water, sand, and dirt out but as with any reel, you need to rinse and take care of it to provide a long lifespan.
+The gearbox is sealed and should keep water, sand, and dirt out, but as with any reel, you must rinse and take care of it to ensure a long lifespan.

-Even though the body is graphite, you still need to rinse the reel after each use especially if you are using it in saltwater conditions.
+Even though the body is graphite, you must rinse the reel after each use, mainly if you use it in saltwater conditions.

-Reversible Retrieve – The reel can easily be switched between a left hand and a right hand retrieve by simply unscrewing the handle and switching sides.
+The reel can easily be switched between a left and right-hand retrieve by unscrewing the handle and switching sides.

 Features at a Glance